hedronvision/bazel-compile-commands-extractor/README.md

 We'll get it running and then move onto the next section while it whirrs away.
 But in the future, every time you want tooling (like autocomplete) to see new BUILD-file changes, rerun the command you chose below!
 Clangd will automatically pick up the changes.

-#### There are two common paths:
+#### There are three common paths:

 ##### 1. Have a relatively simple codebase, where every target builds without needing any additional configuration or flags?

 In that case, just `bazel run @hedron_compile_commands//:refresh_all`

-Note that you have to `bazel run` this tool, not just `bazel build` it.
+Note: you have to `bazel run` this tool, not just `bazel build` it.

+##### 2. Are there flags, e.g., `--config=Debug --compilation_mode=dbg`, that you apply manually apply to all your builds while developing?

+It's fairly important that you supply the flags when running this tool, too, so we can accurately understand the build, where files are being generated, etc.

+Append, e.g. `-- --config=Debug --compilation_mode=dbg` to the above.

+Note: the extra `--` is not a typo, and functions to pass the flags to this tool when it runs rather than when it builds.
+Your command should look like:

+`bazel run @hedron_compile_commands//:refresh_all -- --config=Debug --compilation_mode=dbg`

-##### 2. Often, though, you'll want to specify the output targets you care about.
+##### 3. Often, though, you'll want to specify the output targets you care about and/or what flags they individually need.
 This avoids issues where some targets can't be built on their own; they need configuration on the command line or by a parent rule.
 An example of the latter is an android_library, which probably cannot be built independently of the android_binary that configures it.

 In that case, you can easily specify the top-level output targets you're working on and the flags needed to build them.